 High heels are an essential component of the style statement for many women.
 However, wearing heels during pregnancy may not be a good idea.
 Doctors strictly do not advise it for several scientific reasons.
-Your body weight and balance do not remain the same as pregnancy advances, and even muscles and ligamentsiXFibrous connective tissue that supports organs, bones, and joints undergo certain changes (1).
-As a result, wearing heels may add to the discomfort of pains and cramps and come with certain other risks.
+Your body weight and balance do not remain the same as pregnancy advances, and even muscles and ligamentsiFibrous connective tissue that supports organs, bones, and joints undergo certain changes (1).
+As a result, wearing heels may add to the discomfort of pains and cramps, cause balance issues, and pose certain other risks and injuries.
 Read this post as we talk about the effects of wearing heels on pregnant women and share some safety tips.

 Effects of Wearing Heels During Pregnancy